Credit cards are a powerful tool and also can be the cause of financial ruin. There are pros and cons to having and using credit cards.

 Pros and Cons of Credit Cards

 Credit cards are a very tricky topic because they are such a dangerous tool.
-They are dangerous but they are also a tool.
+They are dangerous, but they are also a tool.
 There are pros and cons to credit cards.

-My thoughts on credit cards have evolved slightly especially recently and I will explain why.
+My thoughts on credit cards have evolved slightly, especially recently, and I will explain why.

 Credit cards are basically a quick loan.
-You can borrow money, from a creditor at a very high interest rate for anything you want.
+You can borrow money from a creditor at a very high-interest rate for anything you want.
 Anything you need to buy, you can borrow the money for.
 You don’t need to justify to anyone your purchase or even prove that you can eventually pay it back.

 Well…. sort of.
 Borrowing money on a credit card is a pretty bad idea.
-Borrowing money on the credit card to buy stupid stuff is stupid.
+Borrowing money on a credit card to buy stupid stuff is stupid.
 That doesn’t mean that you can’t ever use a credit card.
 Using a credit card to buy things you need and can afford?
 That may be a good idea.

 Credit cards are a great tool to help you take control of your finances and to help keep your finances simple (simple is the name of the game over here)

 Here are some great perks of credit cards:Its awfully simplistic to say that credit cards are good or credit cards are bad.
 They are a tool and like many tools can either be used properly or not.
 Here are some of the pros and cons of credit cards to consider when opening and… Click To Tweet